 Director’s breach of duty

-A director, in a breach of duty, took sole ownership of a lucrative property development deal, after his company expressed an interest in the deal.
+A director, in a breach of duty, took sole ownership of a lucrative property development deal after his company expressed an interest in the deal.
+The company is owned and run by a family comprising four directors and four shareholders, all with equal shareholdings.
 Our clients were the company’s majority shareholders.
-We successfully claimed the profits obtained by the conflicting director.
+The company buys rural parcels of land.
+Then it obtains planning permission and often builds on the land.
+The company then sells individual parcels of land to property investors.
+We successfully claimed the profits obtained by the conflicting director in this case.

 Events leading to the director’s breach of duty